On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Experimental Setup

 \section{Experimental Setup}

-The first data set, known as \emph{rectangles}, has 1000 training images, 200 validation images and 50000 test images.
-The learning machine is required to tell if a rectangle contained in an image has a larger width or length.
+The data set \emph{rectangles} has 1000 training images, 200 validation images \footnote{The last 200 of the training set.
+Same for other datasets as well.}, and 50000 test images.
+The model is required to tell if a rectangle contained in an image has a larger width or length.
 The location of the rectangle is random.
-The border of the rectangle has pixel value 255 and pixels in the rest of an image all have value 0.
-The second data set, \emph{rectangles-image}, is the same with \emph{rectangles} except that the inside and outside of the rectangle are replaced by an image patch, respectively. \emph{rectangles-image} has 10000 training images, 2000 validation images and 50000 test images.
-The third data set, \emph{convex}, consists of images in which there are white regions (pixel value 255) on black (pixel value 0) background.
-The learning machine needs to distinguish if the region is convex.
-This data set has 6000 training images, 2000 validation images and 50000 test images.
-The fourth data set contains 10000 training images, 2000 validation images and 50000 test images taken from MNIST.
-The fifth is the same as the fourth except that the digits have been randomly rotated.
-Sample images from the data sets are given in Fig.~\ref{samples}.
-For actual training and testing, the pixel values were normalized to [0, 1].
-For standard MNIST and Fashion-MNIST, no preprocessing was performed.
-For detailed descriptions of the data sets, see~\citep{Larochelle07, Lecun2010, Xiao2017}.
+The border of the rectangle has pixel value 255 and pixels in the rest of an image all have value 0. \emph{rectangles-image} is the same as \emph{rectangles} except that the inside and outside of the rectangle are replaced by an image patch, respectively. \emph{rectangles-image} has 10000 training images, 2000 validation images, and 50000 test images. \emph{convex} consists of images in which there are white regions (pixel value 255) on black (pixel value 0) background.
+The model needs to tell if the region is convex.
+This data set has 6000 training images, 2000 validation images, and 50000 test images. \emph{mnist (50k test)} contains 10000 training images, 2000 validation images, and 50000 test images taken from the standard MNIST. \emph{mnist (50k test) rotated} is the same as the fourth except that the digits have been randomly rotated.
+For detailed descriptions of the data sets, see~\citep{Larochelle07}.